People

 In the lab, he purified various prohormones, such as POMC, proenkephalin, and prodynorphin, from E. coli using histidine tag/Ni affinity chromatography and reverse phase chromatography.
 He also cared for the various mammalian cell cultures which produce our prohormone convertases for purification in the lab.

-Joe began his graduate work in the fall 2009 at Arizona State University in Tempe, AZ, enrolling in their Biological Design Ph.D. program.
-Please direct email to miceli.joseph@gmail.com.
+Joe went on to perform graduate work at Arizona State University in Tempe, AZ, in a Biological Design Ph.D. program; he graduated in 2015.

 Former Graduate Students